dddrrreee/cs140e-24win/labs/11-imu-i2c/README.md

 time to do, so with modest effort you can crank my boomer envy to 11.
 (In my ideal world people go off and figure out how to do different tricks and then do a show-and-tell next lab as a follow on.)

+Hard (Daniel) mode:
+ - You can easily ignore our starter code and write everything from scratch.
+The needed interface is narrow (reset, initialize, has-data, read-data) without any datastructures.
+It's an interesting exercise.

 NOTE:
   - The 240lx lab last year used the *6500* not the *6050* MPU which